BLCM/BLCMods/Borderlands 2 mods/empireScum/readme.md

 #2: Singularity Unf0reseen
 *Replaces the shock damage of Unf0reseen with non-elemental damage and a singularity effect*

-Special thanks to Mike and everybody else who pointed me in the right direction
+Special thanks to Mike for letting me "borrow" and modify his code for Slag Unf0reseen